albertintech/apai/docs/congress/cmf/fema/fair-representation-act-overview.md

 ## Overview

-### Published March 2026

-Based on H.R.
-4632 of the Fair Representation Act (119th Congress)

 ---

 The Fair Representation Act (FRA) is a federal electoral reform proposal that replaces winner-take-all single-member congressional districts with multi-member districts using ranked choice voting, hereafter referred to as "the Act."
 Introduced in the 119th Congress by Representatives Beyer, Raskin, Peters, McGovern, and Khanna, the Act combines three interdependent reforms -- ranked choice voting for all federal elections, multi-member House districts, and nonpartisan redistricting criteria -- into a single legislative package.
 It amends the Help America Vote Act of 2002 and repeals the 1967 single-member district mandate.